 Forget Screen Time Rules.
-Lean In To Parenting Your Wired Child.
+Lean In To Parenting Your Wired Child

 Right.
 People are trying to do things like device-free dinner because they are scared of the way work and home have enmeshed.

 Home was safe, and now these devices bring the entire world inside.
 Are your kids home or are they in Fortnite?
-They're here and somewhere else --in the ugly agora and within the beautiful picket fence.
+They're here and somewhere else — in the ugly agora and within the beautiful picket fence.

 But it's good to have some respite from the outside world and the digital world, right?

 Sure.
 We have family dinner in our house.
-It's mostly device free.
+It's mostly device-free.
 No one should be watching YouTube videos the whole time.
 But most of the time we have conversations that necessitate pulling up a YouTube video or Googling something to make a point.

 They're not going to learn good date behavior if they've never had a phone before.